 - If you do not select score recipients on the test day, or you would like to send your scores to more than four score recipients, you will need to submit an Additional Score Report request for a fee of US$27 per score recipient.
 See Ordering Additional Score Reports.

 Reporting Suspicious Behavior

 ETS takes test security very seriously.
 Although tests are administered under strict supervision and security measures, testing irregularities may sometimes occur.
-Please contact ETS as soon as possible to report any observed irregular behavior — for example, someone copying from another test taker, taking a test for someone else, having access to test questions before the exam, or using notes or unauthorized aids.
+Please contact ETS as soon as possible to report any irregular behavior that is either observed or reported to you — for example, someone copying from another test taker, taking a test for someone else, having access to test questions before the exam, or using notes or unauthorized aids.
 All information will be held in strictest confidence.
 Reports of cheating will be investigated thoroughly and offenders may be prosecuted to the fullest extent of the applicable laws.

 1-609-406-5430 (All other locations)

 The official practice tests from the maker of the test gives you the experience of taking the real, computer-delivered GRE General Test and more!

 Approach test day with more confidence, knowing you can send the scores that show your personal best — only with the ScoreSelect® option.